 30 students from 15 countries in West and North Africa have benefited from UNEP-WCMC teaching of modules on the MSc programme at the University Felix Houphouet-Boigny, Cote d’Ivoire, on managing the science-policy interface.
 UNEP-WCMC has also provided ongoing teaching, mentoring and placement opportunities for students on the Cambridge University MPhil in Conservation Leadership.5 of 9

 An ENCORE report urged banks, investors and insurers to set targets to reduce biodiversity loss, starting with nine sectors.
 Work with partners continued to help institutions align with global biodiversity targets.6 of 9

 UNEP-WCMC is working with partners in supporting 11 countries to deliver National Ecosystem Assessments (NEAs).
-For example, in 2020, Bosnia & Herzegovina completed their initial scoping assessment, and Colombia published their NEA report.7 of 9
+In 2020, Azerbaijan, Bosnia & Herzegovina, Grenada and Cambodia completed the scoping for their assessments.7 of 9

 Dozens of territories and areas conserved by indigenous peoples and local communities were self-reported by their custodians and added to the ICCA Registry.
 Each is a major achievement in custodians’ journey to protect their lands.8 of 9

 Like so many others, our team of around 150 worked from home to help prevent the spread of COVID-19.
 While working remotely, we continued to deliver our work and build our relationships with partners across the world to benefit people and the planet.9 of 9